Have questions? We have some answers. Check our most commonly asked questions below or ask a new one of us through the contact form.

 What forms do I have to complete to apply for missionary service?

-All mid-term and long-term missionary applicants (including spouses, if applicable) must complete:
+All applicants (including spouses, if applicable) must complete:

 What is the application process?

-All applicants: Once a preliminary questionnaire is submitted and reviewed, links to an online Application and Christian Life History will be emailed to you, along with a Medical History form.
-If an individual passes these initial steps, we will send some application information and the résumé/CV to the applicable department(s) for review.
+All applicants: Once a preliminary application is submitted and reviewed, you will be notified to complete our online application and forms and then have a conversation with an HR representative.
+If an individual passes these initial steps, we will send some application information and the résumé/CV to various department(s) to see if we have possible placements options.

 Short-term and Internship applicants: Once the application is approved and the service opportunity is confirmed, short-term and internship appointees will begin raising support.